 This term we will be learning about farm animals and summer.
 We are finding out how to care for farm animals, why we need farms, what the animals produce, and the similarities & differences between farm animals.
 We will also be hatching live ducklings in Reception!
 In the second half term we will be looking at ‘Summer’.
 We will be looking at the features of the summer season, summer holidays, the beach and moving on to Year 1.

 - PLEASE NAME all sweaters, coats, gloves, hats, plimsolls etc.

-- The children will be doing PE on Wednesdays and Thursdays.
+- The children will be doing PE on Monday and Thursdays

 - Your child will read with an adult in school twice a week and we expect them to read at home with an adult every evening.
 The most important thing is that this is an enjoyable and special experience so that children really develop a passion for reading!